2025 Rio Bonito do Iguaçu tornado: Aftermath

+Sentinel-2 composite image showing the scar left by the tornado as it tracked east, visible as a reddish-brown horizontal line near the middle.

 Teams from the state's Civil Defense service, the Firefighters Corps and the Brazilian Army were deployed to the municipality in the first few hours after the disaster.
 Searches for victims were carried out among the rubble throughout the weekend.
 The state government sent trucks with food, blankets, and drinking water, as well as equipment to restore electricity.

 Temporary shelters were set up in gyms and schools in the region.
 Nearby hospitals, such as those in Laranjeiras do Sul and Guarapuava, received seriously injured people.
 Governor Ratinho Júnior declared a state of emergency and announced financial support for the reconstruction of the most affected areas.

 Initial estimates pointed to losses in the tens of millions of reais, although the exact amount has not yet been officially released.

 Governor Ratinho Júnior led an emergency meeting at the Central Firefighter Corps Headquarters in state capital Curitiba regarding response to the disaster, stating "it is a unique catastrophe in the history of Paraná".